A BRUTAL MURDER. A BRILLIANT KILLER. A COP WHO CAN’T RESIST THE DANGER.

 Tense atmosphere with Hitchcockian touches

 The movie stirred up controversy as some gay and lesbian groups protested against the portrayal of bisexuals.
-Clearly, they should have worried more about the dialogue and general silliness of the story.
-Still, a slick surface gets you far.
+Fair enough, but maybe they should have worried more about the dialogue and general silliness of the story, even if a surface as slick as this gets you far.

 Basic Instinct 1992-U.S. 127 min.
 Color.
 Widescreen.
 Produced by Alan Marshall.
 Directed by Paul Verhoeven.
 Screenplay: Joe Eszterhas.
 Music: Jerry Goldsmith.
 Cast: Michael Douglas (Nick Curran), Sharon Stone (Catherine Tramell), George Dzundza (Gus Moran), Jeanne Tripplehorn, Denis Arndt, Leilani Sarelle… Stephen Tobolowsky.